 Relocate non-root aggregates and NAS data LIFs from node2 to node1

-Before you can replace node2 with the AFF A900 controller module and the NVRAM module, you must first relocate the non-root aggregates that are owned by node2 to node1.
+Before you can replace node2 with the AFF A900 or the FAS9500 controller module and the NVRAM module, you must first relocate the non-root aggregates that are owned by node2 to node1.

 After the post-checks from the previous stage complete, the resource release for node2 starts automatically.
 The non-root aggregates and non-SAN data LIFs are migrated from node2 to the new node1.

 After the aggregates and LIFs are migrated, the operation is paused for verification purposes.
 At this stage, you must verify that all the non-root aggregates and non-SAN data LIFs are migrated to the new node1.